Opinion | Five vile things Trump did to Zelensky and Ukraine that you forgot about

 All this has important forward-looking implications, now that Trump may run for president again.
 As president in 2025, he’d be stewarding relations with Russia, Ukraine and NATO, but after this war has unfolded.

-Right now we’re seeing extraordinary unity among the U.S. and its allies as it imposes harsh sanctions on Russia and otherwise tries to dissuade Putin’s invasion.
+Right now we’re seeing extraordinary unity among the United Statesand its allies as it imposes harsh sanctions on Russia and otherwise tries to dissuade Putin’s invasion.
 Trump would almost surely rupture that.

 “With Trump as president in 2025, we’re quite likely looking at a world in which Russia may have achieved its objectives and folded Ukraine back into its sphere of influence,” Vindman told me.